|

 methods designed to disinfect an entire water distribution system include : thermal

-(super heat and flush) ultraviolet light
+(super heat and flush) hyperchlorination copper-silver ionization

 recolonization of the water distribution system.
 REGULATORY